shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics-dbsearch/tutorial.md

 >        > ### {% icon tip %} Tip
 >        >
 >        > * **Query Tabular** can also use an existing SQLite database.
 Activating `Save the sqlite database in your history`
->        > will store the created database in the history, allowing to reuse it directly.
+>        > will store the generated database in the history, allowing to reuse it directly.
 >        >
 >        {: .tip}
 >